The Darling Apron

 Picture this: you are sitting at a fancy restaurant (kid-free).
 You order off the menu and enjoy the creamiest, most flavorful risotto along with a glass of fine wine.
 If you've heard anything about risotto, you know that it often requires a lot of attention to make and you truly savor this special treat on your night on the town.

 Okay, back to reality.
 We all can dream, right?
 Reality is that on busy weeknights with three busy girls, I just want to get dinner on the table that's easy as well as delicious.
+This recipe may sound fancy, but it's also kid-approved!

 Jump to:

-• How to Make Baked Chicken Risotto
+• Step-by-Step: How to Make Baked Chicken Risotto (No Stirring!)

 • Serving Tips

-• Recipe Variations
+• Easy Variations & Swaps

 • FAQ